vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

          - Regular audit/review competitions from Codehawks, Sherlock and Code4rena
          - Bug bounty programs administered through Immunefi
      - Otherwise allocating funds toward developers, audits, and bug bounty programs as needed
-     - Supervise progress of teams receiving funding
+     - Supervise the progress of teams receiving funding
      - Coordinate with teams and people building tooling for Curve
      - Monitor for future dev tooling needs and proactively explore suitability for Curve
-     - Coordinate with teams and people building tooling for Curve
      - Allocate funds toward developers, audits, and bug bounty programs as needed
-     - Supervise progress of teams receiving funding
-     - Monitor for future dev tooling needs and proactively explore suitability for Curve